 Think of atmospheric CO2 as water in a bathtub — unless more water is draining out than flowing in from the faucet, eventually the bathtub will overflow.
 Water flowing in represents emissions.
 Water draining out represents the fact that a certain amount of CO2 is removed from the atmosphere naturally via photosynthesis and other mechanisms (referred to as sinks.)

-Drawdown (artifical sinks) including bio-char and carbon capture and storage/sequestration (CCS) can be used to remove carbon dioxide.
+Drawdown (artificial sinks) including bio-char and carbon capture and storage/sequestration (CCS) can be used to remove carbon dioxide.
 However, even with natural sinks the level is increasing.
 Even if we stopped CO2 emissions completely, temperatures would continue to rise for quite a few years.

 A safe level was previously considered to be an increase of less than 2 degrees (C) above pre-industrial levels.
 Recent science has established that 1.5o C is the maximum temperature increase.
 Even that will cause serious harm to the all species and especially to low-lying developing countries.